bomirgasm/Esp32Stock/README.md

 - Web-based interface accessible from any device with a browser.
 - Alerts for low inventory levels or stock-out situations.
 - User authentication and access control.
-- Historical data logging for analysis and reporting.
+- Historical data logging and management using Firebase for analysis and reporting.

 ## Components Used